hagarhorvitz/freedom_project_part3/freedom_front/README.md

 # Freedom Frontend

-This repository contains the **frontend** of the **Freedom Vacations Management System**, designed specifically for **admins users**.
+This folder contains the **frontend** of the **Freedom Vacations Management System**, designed specifically for **admins users**.
 The frontend is built using **React** and **TypeScript**, providing an interactive and user-friendly interface for managing vacation data.
 It communicates with the backend via REST APIs to display vacation data and statistics.

 ## Features

 - **Authentication**:
     - Secure login form using JWT-based authentication.
     - Credentials are sent to the backend, and upon validation, a JWT token is issued.